concord-consortium/collaborative-learning/README.md

 Run `npm test` to run all tests.

+### QA

+Along with `dev`, `test`, `authed` and `demo` modes the app has a `qa` mode.
+QA mode uses the same parameters as demo mode with two additional parameters:

+1. qaGroup - the group to automatically assign the fake user to after connecting to the database.
+2. qaClear - either "all", "class" or "offering".
+When this parameter is present the QA database is cleared at the level requested based on the user parameters.
+   This is useful to clear data between automated QA runs.
+When complete the app will display `<span className="qa-clear">QA Cleared: OK</span>`.

 ## License

-Teaching Teamwork is Copyright 2018 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).
+Collaborative Learning is Copyright 2018 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).

 See license.md for the complete license text.